enebular/docs/en/InfoMotion/InfoMotionTool.md

 Packaging is needed when
 - An InfoType is created (`eit create`)
-- Before uploading an InfoType to Enebular
+- Before uploading an InfoType to enebular

 Once the InfoType is ready to be uploaded to enebular run the command.